Van’s Substack

 Weapons Proliferation!

-After being confronted with this solution, activists will shift gears and shout Weapons proliferation! as if American nuclear power plant operators would be eager or allowed to sell or give spent fuel to terrorists in Iran or Afghanistan or North Korea.
+After being confronted with the above solution for spent fuel, activists will shift gears and shout Weapons proliferation! as if American nuclear power plant operators would be eager or allowed to sell or give spent fuel to terrorists in Iran or Afghanistan or North Korea.
 Assuming they managed to get their hands on spent fuel, and develop the technology to separate plutonium from it, they would find that it's not suitable to make weapons.
-Weapons-grade plutonium consists of 93% plutonium-239, and 7% other isotopes -- mostly plutonium-238 and plutonium-240.
+Weapons-grade plutonium consists of 93% plutonium-239, and 7% other isotopes — mostly plutonium-238 and plutonium-240.
 Plutonium that is produced in a commercial power plant contains 54% plutonium-239.
 The other isotopes produce enormously more heat, neutron emission, and gamma rays than plutonium-239.
 This would require remote fabrication, distort fine tolerances, and damage chemical explosives.
-The weapons might not work, or might pre-detonate -- not exactly what you want in your submarine or aircraft carrier.
+The weapons might not work, or might pre-detonate — not exactly what you want in your submarine or aircraft carrier or weapons bunker.

 Nobody has ever deployed a weapon that was made using plutonium taken from a commercial nuclear power plant, and nobody ever will, because every other way to make one is easier and less expensive.